- To support the people who are employed by national authorities to protect the gorillas and their forests.

 Our work is financed by donations and members' contributions.
 As we work on a honorary basis, very little of our funds is spent for administration.
 We do not follow a rigid approach: we make decisions on an individual basis, in a fast and un-bureaucratic manner, appropriate to individual conditions and requirements.
 Our assistant in the Democratic Republic of the Congo is in constant contact with the local projects.

-We do not manage our own projects, but we support protected areas and other nature conservation organisations when something is urgently needed.
+We support several protected areas constantly and help gorilla conservation projects of partner NGOs when something is urgently needed there.
 We decide what to fund quickly and without bureaucratic constraints.
 We collaborate with local contact persons in whom we trust.
-In the Democratic Republic of the Congo we employ an assistant: he is in daily contact with the various projects.
+In the Democratic Republic of the Congo we employ a local project manager who is in daily contact with the various projects.
 The range of our activities increases all the time.
 Here are some examples:

 - We provide rangers with uniforms and other clothes, equipment and provisions.
 We try to procure the clothes from local companies and business initiatives.